Max Gandrup

-Max Gandrup (born 23 August 1967) is a former Danish badminton player from Herning BK Club.
+Max Gandrup (born 23 August 1967) is a Danish former badminton player from Herning BK Club.
 Gandrup, is a three-time medalist at the European junior championships, two-time medalist at the European championships and once a Nordic champion in 1990.
 His main successes along with a Gold at European championship came in European Grand Prix, where he won international competitions in Bulgaria, Sweden, Scotland, Norway, Finland & Poland besides some second-best performances in Germany, Switzerland and Taiwan.